 Emails to parents will be sent out to parents the morning of any day where normal camp activities will be changed to notify them of the plan.
 Please check your emails regularly!

 Does my child need to bring their own bike?
 Or rollerblade gear?

 No, but if your child has equipment that they want to use, they are welcome to bring it to camp.
 Overnight storage of bikes and skis costs $15.00 / week.

 Does my child need to bring a swimsuit?

-No, but it may be helpful.
+Yes.
 Swimming is an Adventure Camp favorite — as is learning how to rescue a canoe when you tip over!

 Is lunch provided, or should my child pack and bring their own lunch?